The Emergence of Self-Awareness

 Our laboratory is interested in how individuals learn to detect and decipher the signals from their bodies (e.g., of hunger, of emotional experience) and use these signals to guide their behavior.
 We study individuals for whom this learning somehow goes awry: individuals struggling with eating disorders (e.g. anorexia nervosa, ARFID, selective eating, pediatric binge eating), those with chronic medical conditions that may disrupt or complicate this learning (e.g. pediatric gastrointestinal disorders or pediatric cancer) or neurodevelopmental disorders such as autism.
 Read more...

-If you are the parent of a sensitive/selective eater (also referred to as Avoidant/Restrictive Food Intake Disorder) or an adult sensitive eater, click below to join a study.
+If you are the parent of a sensitive/ selective eater (also referred to as Avoidant/Restrictive Food Intake Disorder) or an adult sensitive eater, click the button to join a study.

-If you have struggled with an eating disorder such as anorexia nervosa, bulimia nervosa, or binge eating disorder either currently or in the past, click here to learn of ongoing studies:
+If you have struggled with an eating disorder such as anorexia nervosa, bulimia nervosa, or binge eating disorder either currently or in the past, click the button to learn of ongoing studies.